 Principles and techniques associated with the methods of energy extraction from solar, wind, geothermal and biomass sources.
 Power management, economic development and environmental considerations will be discussed.

 An introductory course covering fundamentals of nanotechnology and its applications.
-Course content will cover diverse nanosystems including carbon nanotubes, semiconductor quantum dots, nanosensensors, molecular machines, and nanomedicine.
-The course will also survey the operation principles of the instruments used for nanostructures characterization and nanofabrication techniques.
-Prerequisite: PHY 101T and PHY 101L; CHE 110T and CHE 110L or permission of instructor.
+Course content will cover diverse nanosystems including carbon nanotubes, semiconductor quantum dots, nanosensensors, molecular nanomachines and nanomedicine.
+Prerequisite: One course in Physics or permission of the instructor.
 Cross listed with MTC 290.

 ETC 299 Quality Control and Workplace Issues (2)